JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiCodeBlocksSpecs.md

 #### Properties
 - `StartLineNumber`
   - Type: `int`
-  - Description: Start line number of this range.
+  - Description: The line number of this LineRange's start line.
     This value must be greater than 0.
   - Default: `1`
 - `EndLineNumber`
   - Type: `int`
-  - Description: End line number of this range.
+  - Description: The line number of this LineRange's end line..
     If this value is -1, this range extends to the last line.
 If it is not -1, it must be greater than or equal to `StartLineNumber`.
   - Default: `-1`

-### `LineNumberRange`
+### `NumberedLineRange`
-Represents a range of line numbers for a range of lines.
+Represents a range of lines with an associated sequence of numbers.
 Used by [FlexiCodeBlockOptions](#flexicodeblockoptions).

 #### Properties
 - `StartLineNumber`
   - Type: `int`
-  - Description: Start line number of the range of lines that this `LineNumberRange` applies to.
+  - Description: The line number of this NumberedLineRange's start line.
     This value must be greater than 0.
   - Default: `1`
 - `EndLineNumber`
   - Type: `int`
-  - Description: End line number of the range of lines that this `LineNumberRange` applies to.
+  - Description: The line number of this NumberedLineRange's end line.
     If this value is -1, this range extends to the last line.
 If it is not -1, it must be greater than or equal to `StartLineNumber`.
   - Default: `-1`
-- `FirstLineNumber`
+- `FirstNumber`
   - Type: `int`
-  - Description: Line number of the first line in the range of lines that this `LineNumberRange` applies to..
+  - Description: The number associated with this NumberedLineRange's start line.
+    The number associated with each subsequent line is incremented by 1.
     This value must be greater than 0.
   - Default: `1`